tiequan12345/tiequan-pnl-webapp/docs/price-refresh-workflow.md

   - Remaining calls
   - Usage recommendations

+- **PNL History**: `GET /api/pnl`
+  - Confirms that each price refresh creates a new snapshot
+  - Returns snapshot breakdowns for type, volatility, and account
+  - Useful to cross-check raw database data with the `/pnl` UI for correctness

 ### Manual Refresh
 Two ways to manually trigger a refresh:
 1. **Via Settings Page**: Click "Refresh Prices Now" button